Nov 22, 2024 • 5 min read

 Where Locals Go features under-the-radar holiday destinations that are often overlooked by visitors but cherished by locals.
 Here, we ask three experts on Argentina for their top picks.

 From the wineries of Mendoza to the sophistication of Buenos Aires to the splendor of Igazú Falls, Argentina boasts a range of landscapes and experiences that make it one of the most beloved destinations in the world.
-But what if you want to plan a trip that strays from the typical tourist track?
-We asked three Argentina-based experts to share where they themselves take their vacations.
+Of course, though, there's always value in veering off the well-worn loop of places most frequented by tourists.
+To get the best of the country's often-overlooked escapes, we asked three Argentina-based experts to share where they take their vacations.

 Historic bars and gaucho culture: San Antonio de Areco